Our People

 • Fellow Librarian

 I arrived in Oxford as an undergraduate from East Yorkshire in 2005 and was excited by the huge variety among Oxford historians and was especially drawn towards the history of the United States by inspirational teachers.
 My research focuses on the United States’ global connections in the nineteenth century, which allows me to continue exploring the histories of nations and empires around the globe and the development of the modern world.
-Tutorials continue to excite my love of the past, and I am thrilled by the frequent, often surprising, connections that arise between teaching and research.

 Teaching